-I’m walking several miles a day now.
-An orthopedic surgeon had said that my knee was too far gone for any arthroscopic surgery, just bone on bone, with nothing left to repair.
+I’m walking several miles a day now, although an orthopedic surgeon had said that my knee was too far gone for any arthroscopic surgery, just bone on bone, with nothing left to repair.
 He thought the only resolution was knee replacement.

 Celery Seed for Inflammation:

 A. Celery (Apium graveolens) is a vegetable that dates back many centuries.
 The seeds have long been prized for their ability to lower inflammation (Powanda, Whitehouse & Rainsford, Progress in Drug Research, online, July 31, 2015).
 This vegetable has strong antioxidant activity (Kooti & Daraei, Journal of Evidence-Based Complementary & Alternative Medicine, Oct.
 2017).

 Celery Seed Against Gout: